AKUINO/LoRanne/README.md

   * 6: six bytes small floating point number
   * 7: height bytes floating point number
   * value with the number of bytes given by the format (0 to 8 bytes)
+* Actuators setting messages have the same format but registers (0-31) are independant than those for sensors.
+* Retransmission request: timestamp + pairs of bytes for each ID intervals ("begin ID"-"end ID") that needs to be (re)transmitted.
+Overflow may occur (increment of 255 is 0) and "end ID" can be lower than "begin ID".
+* Retransmission: message with exactly the same Header (TO, FROM, ID, FLAGS) and Payload than the one transmitted before

+All nodes will be responsible to keep a buffer of the last messages (254 last messages for sensors and 254 last messages for actuators) they sent.

+Redundancy of central module is possible: the two modules then share the same ID.
+A central module may not have received a package and therefore ask to retransmit a message well received by the other module: redundant transmissions are therefore discarded based on ID+timestamp.

 ## Radio packet representation
 Timestamp is the number of seconds since 01/01/2018 but the lowest values (0, 1, 2, ...) indicates different statuses and conditions needed to be solved before resynchronizing the clocks or resuming transmissions.

 	0              5        7
 	+-- -- -- -- --+-- -- --+
 	|  TIMESTAMP (4 bytes)  |